JocaPC/Belgrade-SqlClient/docs/index.md

 ## Setup

-You can download source of this package and build your version of **Belgrade Sql Client**.
+You can download source of this package and build your version of **Belgrade SqlClient** <a href="https://github.com/JocaPC/Belgrade-SqlClient">from GitHub</a>.
 To install **Belgrade SqlClient** using <a href="https://www.nuget.org/packages/Belgrade.Sql.Client/>">NuGet</a>, run the following command in the Package Manager Console:
 ```
 Install-Package Belgrade.Sql.Client